ucsb-cs130a/PA2/README.md

 This project will be graded using Gradescope's autograder.
 More instuctions on that will come in the next few days.

 ## The Tasks
-You will develop a class (_GraphAnalyzer.cpp_) which maintains infomration about a weighted, undirected, graph where each node has an integer id and a skill vector.
+You will write code which maintains infomration about a weighted, undirected, graph where each node has an integer id and a skill vector.

 You must implement the following methods: